Choosing the best hats for bald guys depends mainly on the occasion.

 I’ve been shaving my head for nearly 20 years and I’ve experimented with the majority of hat styles in that time.
-I won’t be appearing on a catwalk anytime soon, but even I know not to pair a trucker hat with a suit or wear a trapper hat to the beach.
+I won’t be appearing on a catwalk anytime soon, but even I know not to pair a trucker hat with a suit or wear a trapper hat to the beach!

 So here’s a complete guide to the best hats for the discerning bald man, for all occasions.
-I’ve also included some other key considerations, as not all hats will suit all bald heads.
+I’ve also included some other key considerations, as not all hats suit all bald heads.

 What to look for in a hat if you’re bald